caracal-pipeline/caracal-docs/sphinx/manual/reduction/flag/index.rst

 **[relevant workers:** :ref:`flagging`\ **]**

-The :ref:`flagging` worker can run on the input .MS files or on .MS files created by MeerKATHI at various stages of the pipeline (e.g., by the :ref:`split_target` worker).
+The :ref:`flagging` worker can run on the input .MS files or on .MS files created by Caracal at various stages of the pipeline (e.g., by the :ref:`split_target` worker).
 In the latter case the name of the .MS files to be flagged is based on that of the input .MS files, with a label added before the extension.
 Users can set the label with the :ref:`flagging: label <flagging_label>` parameter in this worker.